ToqaMoh/WouldYouRather/README.md

 The application has a leaderboard that’s available at the `/leaderboard` route.
 Each entry on the leaderboard contains the following:

--User’s name
+- User’s name
--User’s picture
+- User’s picture
--Number of questions the user asked
+- Number of questions the user asked
--Number of questions the user answered
+- Number of questions the user answered

 Users are ordered in descending order based on the sum of the number of questions they’ve asked and the number of questions they’ve answered.
 The more questions you ask and answer, the higher up you move.